SamHowie/namespace.js/README.md

 ### How Does NamespaceJS Differ From AMD?
-* Instead of loading many scripts asynchronously after page load, NamespaceJS builds your scripts into a single file that can be loaded with the page.
+* Instead of loading many scripts asynchronously after the page loads, NamespaceJS builds your scripts into a single file that is loaded with the page.

 ## Requirements